Pinacosaurus: Discovery and naming

 The American Museum of Natural History sponsored several Central Asiatic Expeditions to the Gobi Desert in Mongolia in the 1920s.
 Among the many paleontological finds from the "Flaming Cliffs" of the Djadokhta Formation in Shabarakh Usu (Bayn Dzak) were the original specimens of Pinacosaurus, found by Walter W. Granger in 1923.
-In 1933, Charles Whitney Gilmore described a right ilium and a tail vertebra, without yet naming the animal.
-In a later publication of the same year, he named and described the type species Pinacosaurus grangeri.
+In 1933, Charles Whitney Gilmore named and described the type species Pinacosaurus grangeri.
 The generic name is derived from Greek πίναξ, pinax, "plank", in reference to the small rectangular scutes covering the head.
 The specific name honours Granger, who accompanied the 1923 expedition as a paleontologist.
 The holotype, AMNH 6523, was found in a layer of the Djadokhta Formation, dating from the Campanian.
 It consists of a partially crushed skull, lower jaws, the first two neck vertebrae, and dermal bones collected in 1923.
 The skull is still the largest known of the genus.

+In 1923, a well-preserved sacrum with the attached right ilium and part of the presacral rod, caudal vertebrae, a left femur and a dermal scute was collected from the Wangshi Group in Shandong, China by H. C. T'an and Otto Zdansky and was described as Pinacosaurus cf. grangeri by Buffetaut (1995).

 Pinacosaurus is the best known Asian or worldwide ankylosaur with numerous specimens having been discovered.
 From the original Flaming Cliffs or Shabarakh Usu several other fossils have been reported including ZPAL MgD II/1: a nearly complete skeleton; ZPAL MgD II/9: a postcranial skeleton; ZPAL MgD II/31: the handle of a tail club; and PIN 3780/3: a skull; PIN 614: a nearly complete postcranial skeleton (= Syrmosaurus viminocaudus); and possibly MPC 100/1305, a postcranial skeleton erroneously described in 2011 as belonging to Saichania.
 At another site, Alag Teeg now considered part of the Alagteeg Formation, entire bonebeds have been uncovered of juvenile animals.
 Soviet-Mongolian expeditions in 1969 and 1970 reported thirty skeletons.
 Mongolian-Japanese expeditions added another thirty between 1993 and 1998.
 Forty were reported by Canadian expeditions between 2001 and 2006.
 The remains have not been all dug up and it is possible the reports partly pertain to the same material.